hoophq/docs/docs/configuring/agent.md

 ## TLS connection

-The agent only connects without TLS when it's connecting in the gateway via localhost when it fallback to [local mode](./agent.md#local-mode) or [auto registeration](./agent.md#auto-registration).
-If `TLS_SERVER_NAME` env is set, it will always force to connect with TLS.
-The logs will show the information below after loading the configuration:
+The agent only connects without TLS when it's connecting in the gateway via localhost, this usually happens when it's running on [local](./agent.md#local-mode) or [auto registeration](./agent.md#auto-registration) mode.
+When `TLS_SERVER_NAME` env is set, it will always connect with TLS.
+The logs will indicate if it's connecting with tls or not:

 ```log
 {..., "... platform=linux/arm64, mode=local, grpc_server=127.0.0.1:8010, tls=false - starting agent"}